 If you’re experiencing the FAST symptoms of a stroke, call 911 or go to your nearest emergency room.

 If you have one or more of the risk factors associated with strokes and are concerned, visit your WWMG Primary Care provider.
-They can help advise on lifestyle modifications, medication, or refer you to a specialist such as a Cardiologist.
+They can help advise on lifestyle modifications, medication, or refer you to a specialist such as a Neurologist.